Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Simulations

 for different sample sizes $n$ by Monte Carlo simulations with $1000$ repetitions.
 Due to a lack of explicit formulas, the population quantity $\EOT(\mu, \nu)$ is also approximated using Monte Carlo simulations with $1000$ repetitions and a large sample size specified below for each simulation setting.
 The empirical estimators $\hEOT$ are approximated via the Sinkhorn algorithm such that the error of the first marginal is less than $10^{-8}$ w.r.t.\ the norm $\norm{}_1$.\footnote{The code used for our simulations can be found under \url{https://gitlab.gwdg.de/michel.groppe/eot-lca-simulations}.}

 We also consider the Sinkhorn divergence in our simulations.
 Assuming that $\XX = \YY$ and thus $\c : \XX\times\XX\to\R$, the Sinkhorn divergence between $\mu$ and $\nu$ is defined as

 The last two terms have a debiasing effect such that $S_{\c, \eps}(\mu, \nu) = 0$ for $\mu = \nu$.
-Under certain assumptions on the cost function, the Sinkhorn divergence is even positive definite \parencite{Feydy2019}.
-However, looking at the definition, it is not obvious that it also benefits from the LCA principle.
+Under certain assumptions on the cost function, the Sinkhorn divergence is even positive definite \citep{Feydy2019}.
+Moreover, by its definition it is not clear if it also benefits from the LCA principle.
 Indeed, all available bounds for the statistical error of $\EOT(\hnu_n, \hnu_n)$ depend at least on the intrinsic dimension of $\nu$ and do not suggest that the LCA principle holds.

 Overall, we examine the following simulation settings: \begin{enumerate} \item Cube: For $d_1 \in \idn{10}$ and $d_2 = 5$ take